BladeZhenLei/Conjecture/README.md

 <br/>
 <strong> Comment </strong>
 <br/>
-Extremely difficult, there are only 51 Mersenne primes found so far.
+Extremely difficult to prove, by far there are only 51 Mersenne primes found.
 <p/>

 <strong> 2.
 Catalan-Mersenne Prime Conjecture (open) </strong>